SeaOfNodes/Simple/chapter08/README.md

 The implementation requires some careful handling of scopes.
 This is because we would like to only generate Phis for continues if necessary.

-In our basic loop architecture, by the time we get to the loop backedge, we have already existed all nested blocks/scopes, we just to stitch together the current scope+ctrl into the Loop scope+ctrl and create Phi's as needed.
+In our basic loop architecture, by the time we get to the loop backedge, we have already exited all nested blocks/scopes, we just need to stitch together the current scope+ctrl into the Loop scope+ctrl and create Phi's as needed.

 A `continue` however, can occur inside nested scopes (such as nested `if` statement).
 Since we want to lazily create the continue region, the first time